 ERISA protects participants in employer-sponsored retirement plans the following ways:

-- Participants’ assets are held in trust and can’t be touched by the participant’s creditors or the employer’s creditors.
+- Participants’ assets are held in trust and can’t be touched by the participants' or employers' creditors.

-- Participants are required to receive certain plan information (e.g., a summary plan description or an annual notice) to help the participant make informed decisions.
+- Participants are required to receive certain plan information (e.g., a summary plan description or an annual notice) to help them make informed decisions.

 - In a participant-directed plan, the participant must be provided a broad range of investment options with different risk/return characteristics from which to choose.